bridge

 Doctor Larsen: Ah!
 Déjame verte Alejandro.
 Sí, ya veo, y también te han estado lagrimeando los ojos, ¿no es así?.

 (Ah!
 Let me see you Alejandro.
-Yes, now I see, and also the eyes have been tearing, isn't that right?)
+Yes, now I see, and also your eyes have been tearing, isn't that right?)
 Note: Literally, it says, "and also they have been tearing to you the eyes, is it not like that?"

 Alejandro: Sí, doctor, estoy como llorando, me pican mucho, y en las mañanas cuando me despierto; los ojos están pegados.

-(Yes, doctor, it is like I am crying, they itch a lot, and in the mornings when I wake up, the eyes are attached.)
+(Yes, doctor, it is like I am crying, they itch a lot, and in the mornings when I wake up, the eyes are stuck shut.)
 Note: Literally, it says, "I am like crying."
 Also, notice the frequent use of the indirect object in Spanish, "they itch to me a lot," and the frequent use of reflexive forms, "I wake myself."

 Señora Ramírez: Doctor, ¿es algo grave?.

-(Doctor, is it something grave?)
+(Doctor, is it something serious?)

 Alejandro: ¿Me voy a quedar ciego?